top of page

 • Cost per treatment is less than fumigation, but multiple services are often needed (includes orange oil and liquid)

-• Kills all termites, even hidden or inaccessible colonies
+• Kills all termites in the structure, even hidden or inaccessible areas

 • One treatment eliminates 100% of termites